JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ## Quick start

+### Prerrequisites

+You will need a good \LaTeX{} distribution (TexLive, MikTex, MacTeX, etc.).
+Most of the ones you can get out there will cover almost every required packages, being typical exceptions `texlive-publishers`, `texlive-lang-spanish` and `texlive-lang-english`.
+For a list of all required packages, you can have a look at the `\usepackage{...}` statements in the file `Config/preamble.tex`.
+Beware that the main compilation is done using `pdflatex`.
+The preferred compilation method is by using the provided `make`, but if you are in a Windows environment without this utility, a good \LaTeX{} editor will do fine.
+Please carefully read chapter 1 of any of the precompiled examples in the dropbox distribuition (for example that for the [GIEC TFG at UAH](https://www.dropbox.com/s/p8htef58cusv4x6/TFG-GIEC-spanish.pdf?dl=0)).

 ### Download the template

 The template is accessible in two ways:

 1. In github, in case you want to clone or fork my working version.
 It is available at [my gitHub account project page](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate), so that you can clone it from [the clone URL](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate.git).
 Beware that it has a lot of extra files that should not be useful for the general user
 2. In my dropbox, in zip and tgz formats, accesible at [this Dropbox download folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0).
 At this location you will also be able to access the sample book files for all the different flavours (degrees...) and in Spanish and English versions.
-Note that the introduction chapter will provide you with general instructions and details on the use of the template.
-Please do read it.
+Note that the introduction chapter will provide you with general instructions and details on the use of the template. **Please do read it**.
 The rests of the chapters provide you with sample code to do a varity of (IMHO) nice things you might find useful.

 ### Configure your data